cpp-for-yourself/lectures-and-homeworks/lectures/functions.md

   }
   return result;
 }
 int main() {
   const auto fibonacci_sequence = CreateFibonacciSequence(10UL);
   // Do something with fibonacci_sequence.
   return 0;
 }
 ```
-- Is small enough to see all the code at once
+- ✅ Is small enough to see all the code at once
-- Name clearly states what the function does
+- ✅ Name clearly states what the function does
-- Function **does a single thing**
+- ✅ Conceptually, does a single thing only

 ---
 # :scream: Bad function example